1 Herd purpose

-When all that is superfluous and ephemeral has been burned and purged from us in the fires of affliction, we will be left with what is primary and permanent, which we will find amounts to nothing at all.
+When all that is superfluous and ephemeral has been burned and purged from us in the fires of affliction, we will be left with what is primary and permanent.
+And we will find that this amounts to nothing at all.

 Suffering has no meaning.
 Only those who make others suffer make their own lives mean a thing.
 ‘Not to perish of internal distress and uncertainty when one inflicts acute suffering,’ Nietzsche says, ‘that is the badge of greatness.’

 The wise value the right goods, at the right rate, for the right reasons, and strive for them with the right ardency and the right detachment.
 They know that few things in this world are worth anything more than indifference.
 Who can tell placid wisdom from impassioned heroism?

 Wisdom is out of tune with all sound instinct, which rates the worth of a thing by whether or not it happens to be mine.

 You need more sound sense to take salutary advice than to give it, as you may need more generosity to accept a gift than to bestow it.